 You’ll have to pay an annual fee of $35 for the card.
 Also, while OpenSky may raise your credit limit even if you don’t make an additional deposit, it won’t upgrade your account to unsecured.

 Read our review of the OpenSky® Secured Credit Visa® Card for more thoughts on this option.

-Here’s why: The Credit One Bank® Platinum Visa® with Cash Back Rewards is an unsecured card, so there’s no need to put down a security deposit.
+Here’s why: The Credit One Bank® Platinum Visa® for Rebuilding Credit is an unsecured card, so there’s no need to put down a security deposit.

 Take note, you may have to pay an annual fee, which will be charged to your account, reducing your initial credit limit.
 The annual fee is $75 for the first year, $99 thereafter.